johnchrishays/EqualityOfOpportunity/README.md

 # Equality of Opportunity: Cross-sectional Education Funding Disparity Experiments

+## TODO
+* More precise school district boundaries.
+Currently we are using school district boundaries from 2013.
+Ideally, we would like to use those from 2010 (bc that is when the Opportunity Atlas census tracts for outcomes were set.)
+More accuracy will mean that we won't get noise from school redistricting.
+Even better, we would like to find geographic relationship files for ~1980 school districts and 2010 census tracts.
+If can find ~1980 school districts to 1980 census tracts, we could map 1980 census tracts to 2010 census tracts.

 This document describes how to reproduce the cleaning and analysis found here.

 ## Setup